FL-Marine/Alteryx-Work-Flows/Alteryx Designer Core Certification Mega Bundle/README.md

-This repo is about a core certification course on Udemy by datacurious.ai
+This repo is about a core certification course I took on Udemy by datacurious.ai